krayin/krayin-docs/docs/1.x/graphql-shop-api/downloadable-links.md

 ## Get All Downloadable Links

-You can get all the  Downloadable Links from the Bagisto store.
+You can get all the  Downloadable Links from the Krayin store.
 You can achieve this job by using the `Downloadable Links` API call.

 - Headers